odagora/personal-website/src/pages/posts/creating-an-ecommerce-web-component-from-scratch.md

 Keep in mind that the `numberToPrice` function could incorporate custom logic for price formatting.

 Additionally, we've included a ternary operator to toggle the `hidden` class in the remove button.
-This allows us to show or hide the button based on the `isRemoveCTAHidden` prop, which is set by default to `true`.
+This allows us to show or hide the button based on the `isRemoveCTAHidden` prop, which is set by default to `true`:

 > For more details on the CSS styles, please check out the codebase by visiting the [GitHub repository](https://github.com/odagora/ecommerce-component).